near/docs/docs/roles/integrator/integrating.md

 - Account Balance
 - Locked balance (for staking)
 - Code of the contract
 - Key-value storage of the contract.
-Stored in a ordered trie
+Stored in a trie
 - Access Keys
 - Postponed ActionReceipts
 - Received DataReceipts